-As the State builds out our continuum of health and well-being supports, it is imperative to consider new, collaborative partnerships to address root causes across all social determinants of health.
-Supportive housing interventions improve outcomes for families and individuals across the board, including improving housing stability, and further improving health outcomes and lowering public costs by reducing the use of publicly-funded crisis services.
+As the State builds out our continuum of health and well-being supports, it is imperative to consider new, collaborative partnerships to address root causes across all social determinants of health, including housing.
+Supportive housing interventions are an important piece of the puzzle for the most vulnerable members, improving outcomes for families and individuals across the board, including improving housing stability, and further improving health outcomes and lowering public costs by reducing the use of publicly-funded crisis services.
 Specifically for the elderly or individuals with I/DD, supportive housing programs improve health outcomes, quality of life, and enable maximum independence.
-As such, FSSA plans to hire a Supportive Housing Partnership Consultant to advise us on how we can build a stronger relationship across State divisions, specifically with the Indiana Housing and Community Development Authority (IHCDA).
-The Consultant would help move the needle for the State's strategic partnerships by producing a supportive housing needs assessment as well as a commissioned IHCDA assessment and recommendations report, both of which will provide a starting point for our learning and discussions about future direction.
-The Consultant would also provide assistance in developing future direction and strategy for RCAP in order to increase HCBS.
+FSSA plans to work with the Corporation for Supportive Housing to strengthen housing discussions and relationships across State divisions and other sectors, including the Indiana Housing and Community Development Authority (IHCDA).
+The Corporation for Supportive Housing's senior supportive housing needs assessment as well as the IHCDA-commissioned senior housing market analysis will both provide a solid foundation for our learning and discussions about future housing strategy.